veranikaboukun/msvae-disentanglement/README.md

 # Disentanglement of Sources in a Multi-Stream Variational Autoencoder

 ## Overview
-The [pretraining](./pretraining), [training](./training) and [evaluation](./evaluation) directories and corresponding sub-directories contain implementations of the experiments described in the [archive paper](https://arxiv.org/abs/2510.15669) submitted to ICASSP 2026.
+The [pretraining](./pretraining), [training](./training) and [evaluation](./evaluation) directories and corresponding sub-directories contain implementations of Multi-Stream Variational Autoencoder (MS-VAE) to be presented at ECML PKDD 2026.

+The [data](./data) directory contains the necessary data files which were used in section 3.2 for MNIST digit source separation.
+The raw audio files from the [database](https://zenodo.org/records/17342367) used in section 3.3 cannot be provided due to data protection regulations.

 Please follow the [Setup](#setup) instructions described below to run the experiments.